liassasel/Translate-App/README.md

 ~ DeepL API: Provides translation functionality.

-The application is deployed and accessible at: Your Deployed URL
+The application is deployed and accessible at: https://translate-app-wine-six.vercel.app/

 Have a nice day ;)